Summer squash is common in many southern gardens. It was a staple on my grandma’s kitchen table.

 Prepare a half sheet pan with wax paper or parchment paper.
 Transfer the squash slices from the towel to the sheet pan.

-Place in deep freezer, flat, for approximately one hour.
+Place in a deep freezer, flat, for approximately one hour.

-Remove from freezer.
-Place individual slices in a freezer safe zip lock bag.
+Remove from the freezer.
+Place individual slices in a freezer-safe ziplock bag.
 Remove all air.
-Label and store in deep freezer for future use.
+Label and store in the deep freezer for future use.

 Try to use squash within 6 months.

 My grandma made the best-fried squash.
 Here is my modified version.

 - 2-3 lbs fresh summer yellow squash cleaned and sliced to about 1/4" thick slices

 - 1/4 cup self-rising cornmeal + 1 Tablespoon divided

 - 1 Tablespoon white sugar